Project Description

 Description of the solution proposed by Eco-Tech Ceram:

-Recovery of waste heat from flue gases from three furnaces to preheat water used by the process boiler via flue gas/water exchangers.
+Recovery of waste heat from the flue gases of a baking oven to preheat the water used by the process boiler via a flue gas/water heat exchanger.